pedrocaseiro/twitch-bot/README.md

 # twitch-bot
-A still in progress twitch bot that moderates channels
+A bot that moderates Twitch TV chats.